fschuch/fschuch.com/content/authors/admin/_index.en.md

 education:
   courses:
   - course: PhD in Engineering and Materials Technology
-    institution: Pontifical Catholic University of Rio Grande do Sul
+    institution: Pontifical Catholic University of Rio Grande do Sul and Sandwich Doctorate at the University of California, Santa Barbara
     year: 2020
   - course: MSc in Engineering and Materials Technology
     institution: Pontifical Catholic University of Rio Grande do Sul